HuTa0kj/LLM-Attack-Prompt/README.md

 ## Structured Data

-You can visit `index.json` to get the complete data list and the corresponding file address.
+You can visit `index.json` to get the complete data list and the corresponding file address. `categories` is the directory to which the file belongs.

 ```json
 {